shanmugapriya222/Follow_along/README.md

 - Hide for Canceled Orders: Ensure the button is not shown if the order is already canceled.
 - Create Cancel Endpoint: Build a POST endpoint to receive the order-id and update the order status to "canceled".
 - Update Order Status: Save the updated order status in the database.

+# Milestone 29: Integrate PayPal Payment Gateway

+In this milestone, you'll set up a PayPal payment gateway to offer online payment alongside Cash on Delivery (COD) on your order confirmation page.

+## Key Achievements:
+- Set Up PayPal Account: Create a PayPal Developer account and access sandbox credentials (UserID and Client ID).
+- Add Payment Options: Include radio buttons on the order confirmation page to choose between COD and Online Payment.
+- Prepare for PayPal Integration: Ensure PayPal buttons are displayed when the Online Payment option is selected.